 This year, I decided to devote some quality time to exploring what Europe has to offer for team building and corporate events.
 When I met with exhibitors at IMEX Frankfurt 2012 and M&I Forums America in Palm Beach, I was blown away by what I discovered.
-Time your visit well and you can also take in Formula 1 Events, horse shows, culinary events, and various festivals.
+Time your visit well and you can also take in take in recreational activities like Formula 1 Events, horse shows, culinary events, and various festivals.

 There are many galleries and historical sites that are amazing event venues.